An outline of the aim of Paper P5, its structure and how the syllabus is tested

 Create information from data

 As the business environment has been profoundly affected by the increased use of technology, there is less need at a strategic level to manually perform calculations.
-This is already tested heavily in earlier papers; therefore, there will be a reduction in the volume of computational work required for this paper compared to the lower levels.
+This is already tested heavily in earlier papers; therefore, there has been a reduction in the volume of computational work required for this paper compared to the lower levels.
 Occasionally, longer computations may appear but these will be used as a way of allowing the student to absorb the data in a question and become comfortable with the scenario.
-Large repetitious calculations will be avoided but it should be noted that some repetition is inevitable as, for example, a trend can only be identified with at least two or more realistically three data points.
+Large repetitious calculations are avoided but it should be noted that some repetition is inevitable as, for example, a trend can only be identified with at least two or more realistically three data points.

 A valuable management accountant will create information from the detailed data given in a question.
 It is often best to begin by considering the ‘big picture’ (what is the overall objective); next, break down the data into smaller but meaningful (and manageable) chunks; finally, discuss the individual lines of the data table and even then, a candidate should focus on the data that explains the overall picture of changes.